Perhaps you’ll agree with me when I say:

 To use AMP, you’ll have to create another version of your website or web page that adheres to Google AMP standards; these pages are hosted on Google servers.
 So, any backlinks your AMP site earns do not contribute to your domain.

-AMP has been a requirement for content to appear in Top Stories, Google News and other Google mediums, but at some point in 2021, Core Web Vitals will be the new requirement for appearing in Top Stories.
+AMP has been a requirement for content to appear in Top Stories, Google News and other Google mediums, but in May 2021, Core Web Vitals will be the new requirement for appearing in Top Stories.
 This means that as long as your mobile friendly website meets Core Web Vitals requirements, its pages can appear in Top Stories.

 Back to the AMP callout